Psychiatric Nurse Practitioner

 - Exemplary customer service as well as written and verbal communication skills.

-- Knowledge of health and social service needs of persons with HIV/AIDS.
+- Knowledge of public health and social service needs

-- Willingness to work at our Medical Center and provide Telehealth as needed.
+- Willingness to work at our Health Center seeing in person patients and provide Telehealth as needed.

 - Must have sensitivity to, interest in and competence in cultural differences, HIV/AIDS, minority health, sexual practices, chemical dependency and a demonstrated competence in working with persons of color, and gay/lesbian/bisexual/transgender community.